 A jeep or vehicle with high clearance isn't required, but nice to have.
 As with any dirt road you do run the risk of kicking up rocks and other debris that could damage your tires or paint.

-If this experience sounds interesting to you - dig deeper with a dedicated post here.
-That post will arm you with all the knowledge you need before attempting Old Fall River Road!
+If this experience sounds interesting to you, dig deeper with a video I dedicated to Old Fall River Road.
+That video will arm you with all the knowledge you need before attempting this old dirt road!